Facing to Latency of Hyperledger Fabric for Blockchain-enabled IoT: Modeling and Analysis: HLF-enabled IoT

-\ac{HLF} is a private blockchain platform for a modular architecture, which is one of the sub-projects in the Hyperledger Project \cite{HyperledgerProject}.
-In the other blockchain platforms, a deterministic programming language is compulsory to prohibit ledgers from diverging, such as Solidity in Ethereum.
-In contrast, the novel structure of \ac{HLF} v1.0 or higher not only enables several business logics to be written in general-purpose programming languages, but also prevents ledger bifurcation at the same time \cite{AndBarBorCac:18}.
-In this section, we first provide the definitions of some important system components and parameters in \ac{HLF}, then demonstrate the transaction flow consisting of three phases.
-Note that we refer to the Hyperledger official website \cite{HyperledgerProject} and Read the Docs \cite{HLF1.3} for accuracy.
-The overall structure of \ac{HLF} can also be found in Fig. \ref{fig:mainFig}.
+\ac{HLF} is a private blockchain platform for a modular architecture, which is one of the sub-projects in the Hyperledger Project.
+In the other blockchain platforms, a deterministic programming language is compulsory to prohibit their ledgers from diverging, such as Solidity in Ethereum.
+In contrast, the novel structure of \ac{HLF} v1.0 or higher not only enables general-purpose programming languages, but also prevents ledger bifurcation at the same time.
+In this section, we first describe a basic structure of \ac{HLF}-enabled \ac{IoT}.
+We then demonstrate the transaction flow consisting of three phases, and provide the definitions of some important parameters in \ac{HLF}.
+Note that more detailed explanations of \ac{HLF} are provided in \cite{EAnd:18}.